TheLetterA23/particle-life-simulator/README.md

 ## how to use?
-by defult the sim starts paused and with 5000 particles, you can manualy add mopre by pressing mouse 1 and dragging, to change to added particle type press the number fo the type you want to add.
+by defult the sim starts paused and with 5000 particles, you can manualy add more by pressing mouse 1 and dragging, to change to added particle type press the number fo the type you want to add.